 - Turn off heat and let mixture cool.

 - Strain mixture through a cheesecloth or nut milk bag suspended over a mixing bowl.
 Let sit for about 30 minutes to drain.

-- Squeeze the solids in the cheesecloth to extract every last drop of syrup.
+- Squeeze the solids to extract every last drop of syrup.

 - Store syrup in a tightly sealed glass container in the refrigerator OUT OF THE REACH OF CHILDREN.
 Lasts up to 3 months.